DIY Beeswax Candles in Beakers

 Glass lab beakers (I used the 50 mL and the 250 mL sizes)

-Beeswax (I bought mine at a local farmer’s market, but you can buy it from many sellers on Amazon or Etsy.
+Beeswax – I bought mine at a local farmer’s market, but you can buy it from many sellers on Amazon or Etsy.

 Cotton candle wicks

 Container for melting wax

 1. Bring water to a boil in a pot over high heat.

 2. While the water is heating up, cut the wax into the smallest pieces you can manage.
 The smaller the pieces, the faster it’ll melt.